tanberry/learnings/gitmagic.md

 ### Solve a stuck push
 If you go to create PR and the push just hangs, this is agreat article to read: https://dev.to/dev_neil_a/how-to-clear-a-stuck-github-push-h57

+Also!!!
+Be sure to check that you are actually loggedin to GitHub, haha.
+If you are not logged in, and you made a push to oriin to create a PR, the PR will not show up in GitHub!

 ### Synching your local `/main` to be exactly the same as upstream `/main`
 To get rid of unwanted changes and staged commits, run `git reset --hard origin/main`.
 To further cleanup, as in remove _DS_Store files, run `git clean -d -f`.